Partner program

 How do MSPs help enterprises migrate to SASE?

-MSPs can reach out a helping hand to businesses that don’t want or can’t implement SASE by themselves.
+An MSP partner can reach out a helping hand to businesses that don’t want or can’t implement SASE by themselves.
 Enterprise as a client just picks what they need from MSPs, and everything is done for them.
 Though, it’s not unheard of to have a MSP provider choose the needed components for the organization.
 This converged approach is more effective and saves client organizations time.

 general outline of SASE components